ephes/django_async/article_sorted.md

 ## Create some Views

-First we create a synchronous view named returning a simple JsonResponse, just like we would have done it in previous Django versions.
+First we create a synchronous view returning a simple JsonResponse, just like we would have done it in previous Django versions.
 It takes an optional parameter `task_id` which we'll later use to identify the url which was called from the second view.
 It also sleeps for a second emulating a response that takes some time to be build.

 Edit `mysite/views.py` to look like this:
 ```python